michaelsauter/crane/README.md

 Crane is a little tool to orchestrate Docker containers.
 It works by reading in a `Cranefile` (a JSON file) which describes how to obtain container images and how to run them.
 This simplifies setting up a development environemt a lot as you don't have to bring up every container manually, remembering all the arguments you need to pass.
 By storing the `Cranefile` next to the data and the app(s) in a repository, you can easily share the whole development environment.

 ## Installation
-Dowload `crane` and put it in your path.
+Dowload [the latest release](https://github.com/michaelsauter/crane/releases/download/v0.1.0/crane) of `crane` and put it in your path.
 As docker needs to be executed with `sudo`, I recommend placing it e.g. in `/usr/local/bin`.

 ## Usage
 Crane is a very light wrapper around the Docker commands.
 This means that e.g. `run`, `rm`, `kill`, `start`, `stop` just call the corresponding Docker commands, but for all defined containers.
 The only exception is `provision` which either calls Docker's `build` or `pull`, depending on whether a Dockerfile is specified.
 For all available commands, see `crane help`.
 There is only one flag, `--verbose`, which will print more output.